 Transmission: 18th February 1961, 10.00-11.00 p.m.

 Camera rehearsal would have taken place on 17th February and 18th February, 1961 in a schedule similar to the other episodes of this time.

 TV Times listing

-Some copies of the TV Times showed the photograph of Fiona Dorne and Patrick Macnee seen above with the listing.
+Some editions of the TV Times showed the photograph of Fiona Dorne and Patrick Macnee at the top of the page with the listing.

 |Tyne Tees Television||-||-|

 - Audio - reconstruction in The Lost Episodes vol. 5, by Big Finish

 - Publicity Stills - 1